-Martin’s character that resembles the valorous Marcus Sergius is Jacelyn “Ironhand” Bywater, a member of the City Watch of King’s Landing and later its Commander.
-Known as a brave and honorable man, Bywater was knighted by King Robert after fighting with distinction in the Siege of Pyke, where he lost his right hand.
-He starts using an iron hand strapped to his wrist, and for this he acquired his nickname.
-Besides Bywater, Jaime Lannister also loses his right hand, chopped off by sellsword Zollo.
-He orders the forging of a prosthetic hand, made of solid gold, and the armorer tells him that he will be known as “Goldenhand”.
+The character in A Song of Ice and Fire that bears resemblance to the valorous Marcus Sergius is Jacelyn “Ironhand” Bywater, a member of the City Watch of King’s Landing and later its Commander.
+Known as a brave and honorable man, Bywater was knighted by King Robert after fighting with distinction in the Siege of Pyke, where he lost his right hand, after which he starts using an iron hand strapped to his wrist and acquires his nickname.
+Aside from Bywater, Jaime Lannister also loses his right hand, chopped off by sellsword Zollo.
+Jaime orders the forging of a prosthetic hand, made of solid gold, and the armorer tells him that he will be known as “Goldenhand”.

-Resemblances between the works are also found in expressions and lines by characters (some of them already mentioned in previous sections).
-A case of a figure of speech that attracts attention is the “Claudian tree”, mentioned several time by Claudius during the novels, and also referenced in two episodes of the TV series:
+Likenesses between the works are also found in seemingly random expressions and sentences uttered by the characters (some of them already mentioned in previous sections).
+One case of a figure of speech that draws attention is that of the “Claudian tree”, mentioned numerous times by Claudius during the novels and also referenced in two episodes of the TV series:

 Livia was of the Claudian family, one of the most ancient of Rome, and so was my grandfather.
 There is a popular ballad, still sometimes sung by old people, of which the refrain is that the Claudian tree bears two sorts of fruit, the sweet apple and the crab, but the crabs outnumber the apples.

 (Graves, Robert.
 I, Claudius.
 1934.
 New York: Vintage, 1989.)